15 Tips to Make Seed Starting Easier

 Starting seeds is an easy and affordable way to get more plants, but getting them off to a good start can be tricky if you’ve never done it before.

 When I was 13, I decided to begin my own backyard vegetable garden.
-I bought my own seeds and seed trays, followed the directions on the pack, set them by a sunny window, and hoped.
-My seeds never did come up, though I followed the directions on the packs and kept the soil moist.
+I bought seeds and seed trays, sowed them according to the directions on the packet, set them by a sunny window, and hoped.
+My seeds never did come up, although I followed the directions and kept the soil moist.
 What was the cause of this failure?

 As it turns out, it was likely the lack of heat and direct light.
 Seeds need warmth, moisture, and light to grow, and the closer and more direct that warmth and light is, the better.